 - Clooz Development Roadmap [Updated: 7 March 2019]

-It’s been four years since Clooz 3.0 was first publically released in July 2012.
+It’s been five years since Clooz 3.0 was first publically released in July 2012.
 A steady stream of new features and capabilities in Clooz has continued since then.
 Here are just a few of the highlights during the lifetime of Clooz 3:

 - Clooz 3.1 (2012) – Exchange people and sources with Legacy Family Tree databases

 - Clooz 3.2 (Feb 2013) – The Composite View (hierarchical display of documents & people)

 - Clooz 3.3 (Oct 2013) – Expanded Legacy Family Tree interface allowing Clooz documents to be exported to Legacy and create events for people in the Legacy database.
 Media Location Tool for fixing broken media file links when moving to a new computer.